top of page

 My Journey with Circle

 I first experienced a Circle at a healer’s day retreat.
 I didn’t know what to expect, but what I found moved me deeply.
-For the first time in a long while, I felt a sense of true belonging—where I didn’t have to perform, explain, or be anything other than myself.
-I left feeling grounded, connected, and quietly transformed.
+For the first time in a long while, I felt a sense of true belonging, where I didn’t have to perform, explain, or be anything other than myself.
+I left feeling deeply moved held, heard and connected, with a pull to find more of these spaces.

 I believe in the quiet power of the Circle: to help us feel seen, to reconnect us with ourselves and each other, and to remind us that being human is enough.